Firewood and the Emerald Ash Borer

 How Can I Help?

 To make sure you do not accidentally move exotic forest pests throughout our parks and state, and to help protect our trees, buy your firewood locally at or near your camping destination.
 Most state parks provide firewood for purchase so take advantage of this service.
-Make sure you burn all of your firewood on-site and do not take firewood home with you, as it may spread unwanted pests to your local community.
+Make sure you burn all your firewood on-site and do not take firewood home with you, as it may spread unwanted pests to your local community.